Putin claims Mariupol win but won't storm Ukrainian holdout - NewsBreak

 Russian troops have bombarded the southeastern port city since the early days of the conflict and largely reduced it to ruins.
 Top officials have repeatedly claimed it was about to fall, but Ukrainian forces have stubbornly held on.

-In recent weeks, a few thousand defenders, by Russia's estimate, holed up along with hundreds of civilians in the sprawling steel plant, as Russian forces pounded the site and repeatedly issued ultimatums ordering their surrender.
+In recent weeks, a few thousand defenders, by Russia's estimate, holed up in the labyrinth of tunnels and bunkers at the sprawling steel plant, as Russian forces pounded the site and repeatedly issued ultimatums ordering their surrender.

-But on Thursday, as he has done before, Putin seemed to shift the narrative and declared victory without taking the plant, which covers 11 square kilometers (4 square miles) and is threaded with some 24 kilometers (15 miles) of tunnels and bunkers.
+But on Thursday, as he has done before, Putin seemed to shift the narrative and declared victory without taking the plant.

 “The completion of combat work to liberate Mariupol is a success,” he said in an appearance with his defense minister.
 “Congratulations.”